parsiya/semgrep-rs/README.md

 ## Policies
 A rule index by itself is not that useful.
 A policy is a collection of one or multiple rules.
 This is not a Semgrep construct and you cannot pass it to the CLI.
-The crate is trying to imitate the Semgrep portal.
+The crate is trying to imitate rulesets in the Semgrep portal.
 You can define a policy by creating a YAML file.

 ```yaml
 name: policy1 # this should be unique